An Intro to Contemporary Crazy Quilting

 With Pepper Cory

-Learn a time-saving method of marking Crazy Quilt blocks and then use solid fabrics, laid on one patch at a time, to make a Crazy Quilt block with a modern feel.
+Learn a time-saving method of marking Crazy Quilt blocks and then use solid fabrics — laid on a patch at a time — to make a Crazy Quilt block with a modern feel.
 Embroidery is done in the second session using fresh white perle cotton.

 If you thought Crazy Quilts were only done in fussy Victorian velvets and silks, this class might surprise you.
 We use jewel-tone Peppered Cottons (shot cottons with a solid feel) and follow a marked block (traced from a stencil) to lay down and hand-sew patches over a backing square.

 Once the patches are in place, we look at four basic types of embroidery stitches that embellish Crazy Quilts.
 With a thin white perle cotton thread, we lay stitches over the seams in the block.
 The end result is a graphic Crazy Quilt composition to frame or to be the first block of your upcoming Crazy Quilt masterpiece!

 Special skills or knowledge needed to take this class:

 Know how to thread a needle and knot thread.